 Once the eligibility of the application has been established and all the necessary information is provided, the assessment and validation process is finalised within a period of 12 weeks.

-In case questions remain, the BoE may ask for additional information (e.g. management plans, standard operation procedures, audit reports, etc) and/or explanation, request a meeting or schedule a field visit.
+In case questions remain, the independent assessor may ask for additional information and/or explanation, request a meeting or schedule a field visit.
 This may affect the normal duration of the validation process.

 2.2.3 Possible consequences